LakSK98/baiscopelk-chrome-extension/README.md

 ## Development

-Feel free to modify the extension's behavior by editing the JavaScript files within the `src` directory.
+Feel free to modify the extension's behavior by editing the JavaScript files within the directory.
 You can test your changes by reloading the extension in Chrome's extensions settings.

 ## Additional Notes